 The answer is simple: do what you already do best by building long-term relationships with the communities and stakeholders that you serve.
 Rely on your value proposition to stand out and build an emotional rapport with your audience.
 Communicate your organization’s unique value proposition in a way that sparks interest and action.
 And of course, be practical: humans need friendly nudges and reminders from time to time.

-For inspiration, we've compiled a few ideas a examples.
+For inspiration, we've compiled a few ideas and examples.

 5 Types of Emails Your Association Should Send to Increase Memberships